QuickStart Mainframe Automation

 But what I actually want to do is when I come in and click run is for my Automation code to Publish a Regression Suite.
 So, name this Regression, Save and Execute to Run the Automation, for it to test as pass or fail.

-We can also store the Regression pack that we can Run any time from within Test Modeller, through the Dashboard itself.
+We can also store the Regression pack that we can Run any time from within Quality Modeller, through the Dashboard itself.
 So rather than having to come into models and Execute them individually, you can save them as part of a broader Regression strategy, or simply trigger it through individual models that you just want to go and Execute at any time.

-Under Test Modeller’s Test section we can see what we are running, for instance our Mainframe end-to-end automation, and we see all tests have passed.
+Under Quality Modeller’s Test section we can see what we are running, for instance our Mainframe end-to-end automation, and we see all tests have passed.
 Additionally, there’s Test Plans for my Mainframe Regression tests.
 So if I click on that, the details of the tests that we're running will appear, including the Results from tests we've already Executed.
 But of course we can just come in and Run these tests again directly.

 So I'll kick off a Job and Run those particular tests for you.
 That's just an API call that can be embedded into a CI/CD Pipeline in whatever Framework you want.
 In practice, it's really just about simplifying using a Model-based solution that’s able to wrap up lots of tests in Mainframes quickly and efficiently.